Heapy/kotbot/tgkotbot/README.md

 ## Development

-1. Use [@BotFather](https://t.me/BotFather) to create bot which you will use for testing;
+1. Use [@BotFather](https://t.me/BotFather) to create a bot which you will use for testing;
-1. You need to pass bot token that you received from BotFather to Bot, here two available options:
+2. You need to pass bot token that you received from BotFather to Bot, here two available options:
     1. Create file `/src/main/resources/application.conf` with following content:
        ```
        bot {
          token = "your_bot_token"
        }
        ```
-    1. Set env variable `KOTBOT_TOKEN` to token value in Intellij IDEA's "Run/Debug Configuration";
+   2. Set env variable `KOTBOT_TOKEN` to token value in Intellij IDEA's "Run/Debug Configuration";
-1. Run main in `io.heapy.kotbot.Application`.
+3. Run main in `io.heapy.kotbot.Application`.

-That's it, you have running bot, now add him to some chat and grant admin rules (in order to delete messages and kick users), and test it.
+That's it, you have a running bot, now add him to some group and grant admin rules (in order to delete messages and kick users), and test it.

 ## TODO